Equivalence and Conditional Independence in Atomic Sheaf Logic: Discussion and related work

-Our main running example throughout the paper has been the category of atomic sheaves over the category $\Sur$, in which the interpretations of atomic equivalence and conditional independence, when applied to the sheaves $\NEls(A)$ of nondeterministic variables, coincide with the multiteam interpretations of those relations from the \emph{(in)dependence logics} of ~\cite{Vaananen,GV,DHKM}.
+Our main running example throughout the paper has been the category of atomic sheaves over the category $\Sur$, in which the interpretations of atomic equivalence and conditional independence, when applied to the sheaves $\NEls(A)$ of nondeterministic variables, coincide with the multiteam interpretations of those relations from the \emph{(in)dependence logics} of~\cite{Vaananen,GV,DHKM}.
 For our logic, we use the canonical internal logic of an atomic sheaf topos, whose semantics is provided by the forcing relation of Figure~\ref{figure:atomic-sheaf-semantics}, and whose underlying logic is ordinary classical logic.
-In the (multi)team semantics of (in)dependence logics, the interpretation of conjunction and the \emph{lax semantics} of the existential quantifier are both equivalent to the corresponding clauses in Figure~\ref{figure:atomic-sheaf-semantics}, but the interpretation of the other connectives and universal quantifier differs, leading to some logically exotic behaviour.
-One well-known example of such behaviour is that disjunction is not an idempotent operation in (in)dependence logic.
-Another striking example is that the sentence